Artin's primitive root conjecture -a survey -: Naive heuristic approach

 By (\ref{uitgangspunt}) the above events should not occur for any $q$ in order to ensure that $p\in{\mathcal{P}}(g)$.
-This suggests a natural density of for such primes.
-That is we expect (\ref{P(g)(x)}) to hold true.
+This suggests a natural density of for such primes and hence we expect (\ref{P(g)(x)}) to hold true.